Location: Bachir/Yerek Presentation Space, Suite 452 (4th floor), 401 Richmond St West, Toronto

 Self-Assessment: We ask that staff and participants screen themselves for COVID-19 before visiting the exhibition.

-Curated by Jaclyn Quaresma and featuring the work of Alyssa Alikpala (Toronto), Laïla Mestari (Chicago/Montreal), and Myriam Rey (London), Do You Know Why the Waves Break? considers water as both a site to contemplate the body and one’s positionality as well as a mode of connection to spirit and distant ancestors.
+Consisting of two digital videos and one video installation, Do You Know Why the Waves Break? considers water as a site to contemplate the body and one’s positionality, as well as a mode of connection to spirit and distant ancestors.

 Alyssa Alikpala is a Filipinx interdisciplinary artist, designer, and researcher.
 Born in Vancouver and currently living in Toronto, Alyssa works across sound, sculpture, installation, and ephemeral forms exploring the sensorial body and its relation to material and environment, focusing on the physical process both as a way of generating insight and as a meditative practice.
 Her current body of work includes impromptu interventions, inviting slowness and sensitivity.
 The works have become a vessel for healing and acceptance.